groenator/iptvboss-docker/README.md

 - Headless XC images (stable + beta)
 - Xpra browser-window images (stable + beta)

-- IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
-You can customize its configuration and settings.
-- It includes the option to configure Cronitor to monitor the local cron jobs.
-- rclone is installed in the VNC, Headless, and Xpra images to allow users to sync their IPTVBoss data to a cloud storage provider.
+IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory. rclone is included in the VNC, Headless, and Xpra images to sync IPTVBoss data to a cloud storage provider, and Cronitor can optionally monitor the container-managed cron job.

 ## Prerequisites